GrapesJS/grapesjs/docs/modules/Components.md

 ```

 ::: tip
-If you need to append a component in at a specific position, you can use `at` option.
+If you need to append a component at a specific position, you can use `at` option.
 So, to add a component on top of all others (in the same collection) you would use
 ```js
 component.append('<div>...', { at: 0 })
 ```